LaBoulange/tezos-baker/README.md

     - `BAKER_LIQUIDITY_BAKING_SWITCH`: The liquidity baking vote (`off`, `on`, or `pass`).
 See https://tezos.gitlab.io/active/liquidity_baking.html for more details.
 Default: `pass`.
     - `BAKER_LIMIT_STAKING_OVER_BAKING`: How many times your stake, ranging from 0 (no staking) to 5 (max allowed by the protocol), you allow others to stake with your baker.
 Defaut: 5.
     - `BAKER_EDGE_BAKING_OVER_STAKING`: Proportion from 0 (0%) to 1 (100%) of the reward that your baker receives from the amount staked by stakers.
 Default: 0.1 (10%).
-- Should you wish to pay your delegators, the following variables also need configuring.
+- Should you wish to pay your delegators, the following variables need configuring.
 They can be ignored otherwise:
     - `TEZPAY_ACCOUNT_HASH`: The tzYYY address of your payout account.
     - `TEZPAY_FEES`: The baking fee you wish to charge your delegators, ranging from 0 (0%) to 1 (100%).
 Default: 0.1 (10%).
 - Make `BAKER_INSTALLATION_DIR/tezos-env.sh` executable by the user intended to run it.